-1Aircraft Flight Manual - 'The Aircraft Flight Manual produced by the manufacturer and approved by the CAA.
+&lt;sup>1Aircraft Flight Manual - 'The Aircraft Flight Manual produced by the manufacturer and approved by the CAA.
 This forms the basis for parts of the Operations Manual and checklists.
 The checklist procedures must reflect those detailed in the AFM.'
 [6]

-• VDMJ is written in Java [11], therefore to simplify implementing VDMJ into the Checklist Tester, it would be logical to use a Java virtual machine (JVM) language.
+- Flight Simulator plugin - Checklist Tester (to connect the formal model and flight simulator) - As VDM-SL is being used, it uses VDMJ to parse the model [11].
+This was a starting point for the tech stack, as VDMJ is also open source. - VDMJ is written in Java [11], therefore to simplify implementing VDMJ into the Checklist Tester, it would be logical to use a Java virtual machine (JVM) language.